schobernoise/xenolyte/README.md

 The functions.py contains a pre-generated **class Vault**.
 Every method of this class gets added as a button to the toolbox area in the application and gets its own cli-command.
 They receive an object with an array of all vaults and all variables of config.json which enables users to create their own settings for their own functions.

+## Usecases

+All of the usescases can be located in any cloud service.

+- Cataloging a collection of fossils, rocks, plants, etc and adding metdata to it as well as photos and documents.
+- Contact list, booking catalogue, CRM